 PATHSTAR Alcatraz swimmers selected as ambassadors for health.

 PATHSTAR Alcatraz swimmers have been selected to share their experiences and insights with the North American Native and Indigenous people in upcoming University of Oklahoma’s American Indian Institute.
-2012 PATHSTAR Alcatraz Swimmers present a keynote session:
+2013 PATHSTAR Alcatraz Swimmers present the workshop: